rjkilpatrick/mario-rl/README.md

 ## Licensing

-This project was inspired by and will probably use some code from: <https://blog.paperspace.com/building-double-deep-q-network-super-mario-bros/>.
+This project was inspired by: <https://blog.paperspace.com/building-double-deep-q-network-super-mario-bros/>.
+Code under MIT License.